metal-stack/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PreviewDate defines the time at which this version will be classified as preview.
+<p>PreviewDate defines the time at which this version will be classified as preview (overwriting the actual classification value).
 Requires classification field to be specified as &ldquo;planned&rdquo;.</p>
 </td>
 </tr>
 <tr>